matwilso/generative_models/README.md

 ## Future
 - EBM
-- Flows (not for awhile. i got sick of flows after messing with them a bit ago. i find they're messy and it's easy to get lost in the sauce)
+- Flows (not for awhile. i got sick of flows after messing with them a bit ago. i find them a bit messy)
 - Non-generative self-supervised learning. contrastive.
 - Score matching?